Skip to chat with us. Skip to content

 An annual STI panel is a good idea for anyone who is sexually active.
 This group of tests can include a number of STI screenings, depending on your particular risk factors.
 Your doctor may also recommend more frequent testing for certain STIs if you have a high risk of contracting them.

-The incubation period of an STI is the time between being exposed to an infection and the appearance of symptoms, or the ability to detect the infection through testing.
+The STD incubation period is the time between being exposed to an infection and the appearance of symptoms or the ability to detect the infection through testing.

-The incubation period of STIs varies, depending on the type of infection and other factors.
+The incubation period of STDs varies, depending on the type of infection and other factors.
 In general, it ranges from a few days to several months.

 Here’s how long to wait after unprotected sex to get tested for the eight most common STIs.